opencog/opencog/opencog/persist/zmq/events/README.md

 Requires ZeroMQ version 3.2.4 (libzmq3-dev) or higher.

-This will be installed automatically if you are using [ocpkg](https://github.com/opencog/ocpkg).

 #### Threaded Building Blocks (Intel TBB)

 https://www.threadingbuildingblocks.org/download

+These will be installed automatically if you are using [ocpkg](https://github.com/opencog/ocpkg).

 Module
 ------